-The remedial works plan should be supported by an inspection plan, to be implemented by the competent professional and builder.
+The RWP should be supported by an Inspection Plan, to be implemented by the competent professional and builder.

 12.0 Inspection Plan

 The thoroughness of the inspection process developed and implemented by the competent professional and specialist designers, on behalf of the OMC, is critical in ensuring a satisfactory outcome to the remediation works.